zkunkle/wallpaperChanger/README.md

 # wallpaperChanger
-Uses National Geographics photo of the day t ochange your wallpaper
+Uses National Geographics photo of the day to change your wallpaper